SpeculativeCoder/adhoc-web/README.md

 Running the application in its current state will only show a development mode application without the Unreal / cloud server functionality.

-You can either run:
+To build the application:

-`mvn spring-boot:run -f adhoc-web`
+`mvn clean install -DskipTests`

-which builds and runs the app, or alternatively:
+To run the application you can run:

-`mvn clean package -DskipTests`
+`mvn spring-boot:run -f adhoc-manager`

-to build it then manually run `AdhocApplication` in your IDE.
+or alternatively you can manually run `AdhocManagerApplication` in your IDE.

 If you go to http://localhost you should see the application running.